1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

       ![Thermistor and block](../assets/images/head_K2Pro_thermistor-block-screw_web.jpg)
     - Take out that black hex screw completely and you can pull out the thermistor.
       ![Thermistor screwed in](../assets/images/head_K2Pro_thermistor-block_web.jpg)
+      *Attention: be careful when trying to loosen that screw, it might be that it won't come loose unless you heated up the hotend first!*
     - Now take your new thermistor and repeat the steps in reverse for reassemble everything.
       Make sure to not pinch the thin wires of the thermistor with the head of the black hex screw and to connect the wires back to the breakout board once you installed the hotend back into the heabreak.